 "Alternate Surrey, then," Regulus rolled his eyes.
 "You still haven't accepted it yet have you?"

-"I have, but if you'd let me finish," Harry said hotly, staring down the older man.
+"I have, but if you'd let me finish," Harry said hotly.
+He stared angrily at the older man.
 Once he was sure the other wouldn't interrupt him again he continued, "Where I'm from I don't share plans with Death Eaters."

 Regulus rolled his eyes, "Yes, the most loyal of the bunch we are."

 "Does that plan involve escaping from this cabin?
 Because I bet you didn't factor that in," Rosier muttered beneath his breath.